meatbroc/geofs-atc-airspace/README.md

 RDR has larger range and will set the radius of your airspace up to 25 km

-When planes enter or exit this airspace, a sound and notification is activated
+When planes enter or exit this airspace, a sound and notification are activated

 VIS uses which planes are visible to notify you